 UAE – 100MW from MSW facility is under construction in Abu Dhabi

-India – Hyderabad municipality took decision to construct 500,000 ton per annum MSW incineration plant
+India – Hyderabad municipality took the decision to construct 500,000 ton per annum MSW incineration plant

 That is why when we offer ENCORE and another American pyrolysis technology designed mostly for MSW, we always compare CAPEX, OPEX, capacity factor, energy generation, with the incineration plant of similar capacity.
 This method gives our client a solid starting point for understanding the project and technology.

-And of course, incineration is still developing and it has not said its last word in global presence on waste-to-energy market.
+And of course, incineration is still developing and it has not said its last word in the global presence in the waste-to-energy market.